Who Was Tamerlane?

 21. Tamerlane dominated over the Chagatai chieftains to the north-east, and eventually claimed the Mongol territory by marrying, Saray Mulk Khanum, a Chagatai princess and descendant of Genghis Khan.

 22. Tamerlane was unable to become the Mongol emperor because he was not a descendent of Genghis Khan.
-Likewise, he couldn’t claim legitimacy in the Muslim world because he wasn’t a descendent of Muhammad.
+Similarly, he could not claim legitimacy in the Muslim world because he was not a descendent of Muhammad.
 Instead he ruled the Chagatai Khanate via a puppet ruler, and attributed his military successes in Persia to the will of Allah.

 26. Much like Genghis Khan, Tamerlane was opportunistic.
 His campaigns of Persia and Delhi took advantage of power struggles that had weakened their defenses.

 27. Timur’s cruelty grew in his later years.
+After destroying Delhi, he turned west.
 Legend states that his invasion of Baghdad (Iraq) in 1399 required each of his soldiers to show him two severed heads from the largely Christian population.

-28. In revenge for insulting letters sent by the Ottoman Sultan Bayezid (Turkey), Timur conquered the Ottoman Empire in 1402, and Bayezid died in captivity.
+28. Next, and in revenge for insulting letters sent by the Ottoman Sultan Bayezid (Turkey), Timur conquered the Ottoman Empire in 1402 and placed the Sultan in a cage.
+Bayezid eventually died in captivity.

-29. His victory began a civil war in Turkey in which Timur’s candidate, Mehmed I, secured power.
+29. The victory over the Ottomans began a civil war in Turkey in which Timur’s candidate, Mehmed I, secured power.
 Mehmed belonged to a tribe that the Mongols had previously allowed to rule the region.

 30. Tamerlane had friendly relations with some European states, namely France and Spain.
 Both he and the Europeans saw themselves as reluctant allies against the Ottomans.